jsyang/microarmy/README.md

     Audacity

 ### Dev log

+    Jan 1, 2014
+    Moved all the build steps into one Grunt task with r.js!
+Deleting lots of unused things.

     Dec 29, 2013
     Looking to release an alpha soon.
 Trimming down on feature bloat by deleting things that we no longer need.